pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 In this tutorial, we have seen how to create persistence objects for PostgreSQL databases.
 First, we saw how to perform CRUD operations with the PostgrePersistence component, which is the parent class for the other two persistence components available in this library.

-Then, we understood how to perform CRUD operations with the IdentifiablePostgresPersistence component, which is used to work with data objects that contain a unique identifier; and with the IdentifiableJsonPostgrePersistence component, which is used to persist identifiable data objects in JSON format.
+Then, we understood how to perform CRUD operations with the IdentifiablePostgresPersistence and the IdentifiableJsonPersitence components.
+The first component is used to work with data objects that contain a unique identifier, and the second to persist identifiable data objects in JSON format.

 Finally, we learned how to read records stored in these persistence classes.